planmap-eu/mappy/README.md

+# Important note
+**Development and maintenence is now done at https://github.com/europlanet-gmap/mappy  where also further releases will be made available**

 # mappy

 This repo contains python code to generate maps starting from boundary lines and indicator points.
 The inverse operation is also supported.